Personal Disaster Recovery

 • Beware of a contractor who tries to pressure you.
 If an offer is only good “now or never,” find someone else.

-• Obtain written estimates for all proposed work that include proposed scopes
+• Obtain written estimates for all proposed work that include everything to be done WITH prices.

 • Also, beware of charity scams that might use a storm to make their pleas for donations more plausible; only give to organizations you know and recognize.